 Physiotherapy Regulations in Ontario

 Physiotherapists or Physical Therapists help their clients and patients with their overall physical well-being.
-In Canada, Physiotherapists who graduated after 2006 will have a Masters of Science Degree in Physical Therapy, totalling six years of post-secondary school education.
+In Canada, Physiotherapists who graduated after 2006 will have a Masters of Science Degree in Physical Therapy, totaling six years of post-secondary school education.

 To ensure our high level of competence, all registered physiotherapists have successfully completed a written and practical national examination.
 Our profession is regulated.